HasanAbbadi/MovieCorn/README.md

-<h1>🌽 MovieCorn</h1>
+<h1>MovieCorn 🌽</h1>

-**⚠️ Warning: This site doesn't host any videos.
+* **Disclaimer: This site doesn't host any videos.
 If you have any legal issues with the videos, contact the original sources.**

 Streaming Site with no Ads.

-## 📖 Features:
+## Features:

-✅ 1080p quality ⭐
+- [x] 1080p quality ⭐
-✅ Multiple Languages for Subtitles 🗣
+- [x] Multiple Languages for Subtitles 🗣
-✅ No Extra Permissions Needed 🚫
-✅ No Account Needed 🚫
+- [x] No Account Needed
-✅ No Ads 🚫
+- [x] No Ads
-✅ Light & Dark Themes
+- [x] Light & Dark Themes
-✅ Dynamic Theme
+- [x] Dynamic Theme
-✅ Pick Up Where You Left Off
+- [x] Pick Up Where You Left Off
-⬛ Latest Movies, Series & Anime
+- [ ] Latest Movies, Series & Anime

+## Contribution:
+If you have any questions or features you'd like to add, please feel free to open an issue or a pull request.